jm1021/churchofjesuschrist/_posts/2023-11-26-giving-to-the-lord.md

 ### Years Ago, Acts of Kindness
-I came across a card with many signatures and addressed to my son who was serving in Afganistan.
+I came across a <b>card with many signatures</b> and addressed to my son who was serving in Afganistan.
 This was a card thanking Trent for his service.
 It was signed by many in our ward today...

 Randy Rose, Sam Ng, Carl Moberly, Tex Prows, Oddie Kelly, Dave Lang, Nathan Mahelona, Brian Hogstrom, David Nelson, Josiah Drew.